Mum's affection can boost a child's health for life, study shows

 Forever kissing and cuddling your kids?
 Good.

-By being affectionate with your children, you are literally investing in their happiness and overall health for life, a new study now confirms.
+By being affectionate with your children, you are literally investing in their happiness and overall health for life, a study confirms.

 Researchers from Michigan State University recently analysed data from the National Survey of Midlife Development in the United States, and the Health and Retirement Study, and what they found was that children growing up with loving mothers are both happier and healthier in later life.